YoYoGames/GMEXT-Interhaptics-Main/README.md

 This extension will work on Windows.

+* Source: `source/Interhaptics_gml/extensions/Interhaptics/interhaptics_cpp/`
+* Windows: `source/steamworks_gml/extensions/steamworks/interhaptics_windows/`

 > [!NOTE]
 > More platforms will be available at a later stage.

-SOURCE CODE: `source/Interhaptics_gml/extensions/Interhaptics/interhaptics_cpp/`

-WINDOWS SOLUTION: `source/steamworks_gml/extensions/steamworks/interhaptics_windows/`

-> [!TIP]
-> After compilation the exported dll/dylib/so file is automatically copied into the extension folder inside the included GameMaker project folder.
+After compilation the exported dll/dylib/so file is automatically copied into the extension folder inside the included GameMaker project folder.

 ---